 For veterans who claim a service-connected disability exemption, written evidence from the Veterans Administration or from the Department of Defense showing the disability rating percentage must be provided.
 Ratings are in even increments of 10 percentage points from 10 to 100 percent.
 Included in Appendix A is a sample statement on Veterans Administration letterhead stating that a veteran has a service-connected disability rating.
-This sample was provided by the New York State Division of Veterans' Affairs.
+This sample was provided by the New York State Department of Veterans' Services.

 The Veterans Administration or the Department of Defense disability form may indicate that it is a permanent rating.
 If not a permanent rating, and the disability rating has increased or decreased since the last exemption was granted, the disability rating must be recertified by filing renewal form RP-458-a-Dis.